concierge/Concierge/doc/IntegrationCreation.md

 When messages are received by your integration they need to be passed to the callback method.
 This callback takes an `api` and an `event`.

 ### Event
 The event is an object of the format found in [Event.md](./Event.md).
-The easiest way to generate this object is to use the globally defined object `shim` as can be seen in the following example:
+The best way to generate this object is to use the globally defined object `shim` as can be seen in the following example:
 ```js
 let event = shim.createEvent(thread_id, sender_id, sender_name, body);
 ```